avahoffman/urban-weed-genomics/bash/README.md

 library in `03-clone_filter_file_names.txt` and loops to run `clone_filter` on all of them.
 Possible file names shown in [`clone_filter` File Names](#clone_filter-file-names).
-You will need to transfer the text file from your local machine to MARCC and run this script using the `sbatch` command.
+You will need to transfer the text file from your local machine to Rockfish and run this script using the `sbatch` command.

 ### Step 3b - `03.5-parse_clone_filter.py`